You can’t cook great pasta without the right ingredients. You’ll need the right amounts of flour, eggs, tomato, cheese, and more.

 The language is simple and easy to understand.
-All of the questions in this example contain common, everyday terms.
+All of the questions in this quiz contain common, everyday terms.

 ‘A picture is worth a thousand words.’

 This statement stands true even in the case of quizzes.
-Images can make a massive difference to your quiz.
+Images can make a massive difference to your quizzes.

-Also, did you know that 65% of people are visual learners, and over 90% of information coming to the brain is visual?
+Also, did you know that according to the Social Science Research Network, 65% of people are visual learners?

-Luckily, a quiz maker software like ProProfs allows you to insert image in questions as well as answer options.
+Luckily, some quiz maker software allow you to insert images and videos in question and answer options.

-Here’s how including images in a quiz can help:
+Here’s how including images & videos in a question can help:

-- Writing lengthy or wordy questions can be avoided since an image can be used to convey the data or scenario.
+- You can avoid writing lengthy or wordy questions since an image or video alone can convey the data or scenario.

-- Including images in the answer, options help the quiz taker remember the correct answer for a longer time.
+- Including images in the answers help the quiz taker remember the correct answer for a longer time.

-- You can also use images to bring humor to your quiz questions and answers or make the quiz enjoyable with images relevant to the topic.
+- Images also bring humor to your quiz questions and answers and make learning fun.

-One of the essential factors that can make or break your quiz is the number of questions it has.
+One of the factors that decide the success or failure of your quizzes is the number of questions.

 The average quiz taker won’t have more than a couple of minutes to complete a quiz.
 So, the ideal number of quiz questions falls somewhere between 7-10.